ohhey.gay

 With over 10,000 domain names registered since launching in September, the .gay team has been celebrating what many in the domain industry have called the most successful top-level domain launch in internet history.

-“Over the past year, the .gay initiative has helped to foster a growing environment of LGBTQ visibility and representation online,” said GLAAD Senior Director John McCourt.
-“At this critical time in the fight for LGBTQ equality, .gay is creating safe spaces for our community online and helping to fund GLAAD’s culture-changing programs that accelerate LGBTQ acceptance.”
+“Over the past year, the .gay initiative has helped to foster a growing environment of LGBTQIA+ visibility and representation online,” said GLAAD Senior Director John McCourt.
+“At this critical time in the fight for LGBTQIA+ equality, .gay is creating safe spaces for our community online and helping to fund GLAAD’s culture-changing programs that accelerate LGBTQIA+ acceptance.”

 This Pride season, .gay is proud to partner with GLAAD on its Pride Unboxed campaign while beginning production on season two of .gay’s web series, “The Library”, coming this fall to Revry TV.